 In all actuality, being vulnerable is an essential part of a strong and successful relationship.
-It is virtually impossible to be loved by someone or to love someone unless, on purpose, you allow yourself to be vulnerable.
-This allows love to grow and to be expressed as such a high level.
+It is virtually impossible to be loved by someone or to love someone unless you allow yourself to be vulnerable on purpose.
+It is the vulnerability that allows love to grow and to be expressed at its maximum capacity.
 Being vulnerable allows trust to be experienced at a high level.
-You may have to surrender some perceived control but the benefits are awesome.
-Of course, this ‘type’ of vulnerable comes in a relationship as a process.
-Being vulnerable doesn’t just ‘happen’.
-Every relationship of closeness comes with risks.
-I remember how my mother would tell me that no ’has’ to love you.
+You may have to surrender some perceived control, but the benefits are well worth this control.
+Of course, this ‘type’ of vulnerability gradually develops in a relationship as a process.
+Being vulnerable isn’t something that just ‘happens’.
+Of course, letting people in or being vulnerable is a very risky endeavor.
+You’re putting the most fragile parts of yourself in somebody’s hand and hoping they accept them instead of using them to hurt you.
+But, as is with most good things in life, every close relationship comes with risks.
+I remember how my mother would tell me that no one really has to love me.
+It’s more of a choice than a demand.
 It is a choice that someone makes towards you and you towards them.
 So, the fact that someone has chosen to love you and be loved by you is very honoring.

 With this honoring exchange, someone ought to be grateful enough to say ‘thank you’.
-This makes love so great is that love and trust happens with a choice and with feelings.
-Love and trust are ‘conjoined twins’, can’t have one without the other.
+What makes love so great is that love and trust happen with a choice and with feelings.
+Love and trust are ‘conjoined twins’; one can’t have one without the other.
 When you see one, you see the other in practice.

-What are some daily things that are associated with being vulnerable.
+What are some daily things that are associated with being vulnerable?
 Being able to share your current feelings is one.
-Marriage is a ‘emotional system’.
-Every action a couple does with, towards, around each other is emotional /relational first.
-When a couple looks at each other it is an emotional experience; not sometimes, not most time but every time.
-It may be an increase in anger, or a loving thought or feeling but it is emotional.
+Marriage is an ‘emotional system’.
+Every action a couple does with, towards, or around each other is emotional /relational first.
+When a couple looks at each other, it is an emotional experience; not sometimes, not most time, but every time.
+It may be an increase in anger or a loving thought or feeling, but it is emotional.
 It can feel ‘weird’ to share our current feelings just because we are feeling them.
-Each couple want to be able to share with their current feelings with their partner with the hope of still being accepted in a positive light.
-The idea of feelings used are referring to actual ‘emotions’.
-Feelings, which are used interchangeably with the term emotions, are items such as anger, joyful, happy, disappointment, sad, depressed, lonely, excited, anxious, uneasy, etc.
+Each couple wants to be able to share their current feelings with their partner with the hope of still being accepted in a positive light.
+The idea of feelings used refers to actual ‘emotions’.
+Feelings, which are used interchangeably with the term emotions, include anger, joy, happiness, disappointment, sadness, depression, loneliness, excitement, anxiety, uneasiness, etc.